A SEED TO START FROM

 JUMPER’s LOG, Star Date 2268, February 4th (2 Years, 6 Months, 4 Days)

 Sometimes the Universe sucks.
-Sometimes death isn’t the result of bad writing or evil.
+Sometimes death isn’t the result of bad writing monster of the week nonsense or out and out mwahaha evil.
 Sometimes it’s just bad luck.
 And often, it’s not alone.
-The Ultarian Hegemony was, at this time, a thriving, cosmopolitan unit that shared long borders with both the Romulans and the Klingons, as well as a small border with the Federation (Space is, after all, 3 dimensional… well, more so, but for this purpose, imagine two blobs marked Klingon and Romulan.
+The Ultarian Hegemony was, at this time, a thriving, cosmopolitan unit that shared long borders with both the Romulans and the Klingons, as well as a smaller border with the Federation (Space is, after all, 3 dimensional… well, more so, but for this purpose, imagine two blobs marked Klingon and Romulan.
 Now put another blob on top of those two to form a somewhat amorphous pyramid.
 That top blob would be the Ultarians.)
-They were an old polity, having been in warp capable when the Vulcans first stepped into space.
+They were an old polity, having been warp capable when the Vulcans first stepped into space.
 They controlled a hundred and twenty six systems, and had, at this time, a population of a quarter trillion.
 And the Hegemony, which had ruled (if neither wisely nor well) for millennia, was slowly falling apart.

 The Process, known to Humans as “Balkanization”, is not traditionally a peaceful one.
-Rather than a single massive civil war or an amicable parting of ways, Balkanization involved a state fracturing into many smaller… and mutually hostile… successor states.
-The results can be and, almost invariably, are bloody.
-The Ultarians, who were distant cousins of the Klingons, much in the way Romulans and Vulcans are related, but less so, were fiercely territorial and clannish, but their technology had long ago stagnated and by this time they were lagging behind the Romulans and Federation and their military was spread thin policing internal regional disputes.
+Rather than a single massive civil war or an amicable parting of ways, Balkanization involves a state fracturing into many smaller… and mutually hostile… successor states.
+The results can be and, almost invariably are, bloody.
+The Ultarians, who were distant cousins of the Klingons, much in the way Romulans and Vulcans are related, but less so, were fiercely territorial and clannish, and their technology had long ago stagnated.
+By this time, they were lagging behind both the Romulans and Federation and their military was spread thin policing internal inter-regional disputes.

 There were many competing factions, far more than any simple log can hope to detail, and in fact I am certain there will be many books written in the coming decades about what happened, but the factions essentially could be divided into four camps; Traditionalists, Isolationists, Pro-Klingon, and Pro-Romulan.
 The Traditionalists believed in the unity of the state and steadfastly refused to acknowledge the problems perceived by the others.
 Each group of Isolationists wanted their own system or group of systems to break away from the Hegemony and establish independent states… though there were often multiple Isolationist groups claiming the same worlds or overlapping sets of worlds.
 The other two groups were pushing for either partial or complete annexation by their favored political ally.
 There was, you will notice, an almost complete lack of Reformers, something the Hegemony drastically needed.